-In Deuteronomy 32:32 the enemies of God in general terms are likened to the inhabitants of Sodom and Gomorrah, and in Jeremiah 23:14 Israel is likened to the inhabitants of Sodom and Gomorrah.
+The enemies of God, in general terms, are likened to the inhabitants of Sodom and Gomorrah, and in Jeremiah 23:14 Israel is likened to the inhabitants of Sodom and Gomorrah.
 These passages do not state Sodom’s sin or cite what God’s enemies, Israel, and Sodom and Gomorrah all have in common.
 We still have no legitimate clue to Sodom’s sin.

 There are only two passages remaining in the Bible which mention either Sodom or Gomorrah or both.
 They are the only passages which contain an outright, plain language declaration of Sodom’s sin.
 They are Jude 7 and Ezekiel 16:44-58.

 The wording of Jude 7 varies significantly from translation to translation, and most speak of “sexual immorality” or “unnatural perversion” in disappointingly vague ways.
 Most of these translations are very broad, and whether they include or refer to any specific sexual act is a matter of interpretation rather than reading.